Cancel for Non-Payment Policy

-- New this year is the ability to pay for tuition and fees with a credit card if you prefer, through CalCentral (with a 2.75% fee which only covers the cost of the service provider), which is an option that students and parents have told us they wanted.
+- You may pay through a Credit Card through CalCentral (with a 2.75% fee which only covers the cost of the service provider), which is an option that students and parents have told us they wanted.

 - Clear any holds so that you are officially registered and able to access campus services.

 - Be sure to read your Berkeley email and monitor CalCentral to stay informed of your payments and enrollment status.

 The Cancel for Non-Payment Policy (CNP) is intended to encourage students to enroll and pay their tuition and fees on a timely basis.
 CNP also allows students with outstanding financial obligations an opportunity to resolve those before instruction starts.

 Additionally, CNP will ensure students have access to essential campus resources and other support services, from the very first day of instruction.